Codecademy/ugc/content/smyja/how-to-use-graphql-with-django.md

 ## Introduction
 GraphQL is a query language for APIs and a runtime for fulfilling those queries with your existing data.
 Unlike a REST api, Graphql api’s do not require verbs(PUT,POST,GET) for requests, they do not need multiple Endpoints.
 They have just one endpoint and making a query to that endpoint is all that's needed.

-This tutorial will cover the creation of a CRUD(create,read,update,delete)graphql api for a restaurant with django.
+This tutorial will cover the creation of a CRUD (create, read, update, delete) GraphQL API for a restaurant with Django.

  **Properties of Graphql**: